wp-plugins/webphysiology-portfolio/readme.txt

 = 1.0.0 is the initial release =

 == Changelog ==

+= 1.3.1 =
+* removed deprecated #portfolios ID from embedded stylesheet; was overlooked in version 1.2.7 when the stylesheet was updated
+* updated file_loader.js script to allow a user to insert media into the content area of the portfolio
+* adjusted code to try and further reduce the <head> overhead on pages when not in Admin
+* changed default "isAllowed" sites to not specify any original out-of-the-box sites and require users to enter the sites so they are fully in control
+* renamed "thumb/timthumb.php" and updated to the new 2.0 version
+* separated out functions and consolidated all code that deals with Admin areas. the functions are now in a separate function.php file
+* further targeted query adjustments to touch only WEBphysiology Portfolio queries
+* added a button for clearing all image caches (temp, stw/cache, timthumb/cache)
+* added second save and donate button to the top of the Portfolio Options admin page

 = 1.3.0 =
 * added ability to place the Portfolio Description below the Portfolio Meta Data output